 Focus on the benefits

 Just having a green product or service out in the market is not good enough to get attention from the general customers.
 You should label your products or services with any third party certificate or govern approved logos that you can legally use, such as “organic,” “fair trade,” and so on.
-People are also likely to buy your products more if your products are easier to use and does not impact the environment.
-For example, your insecticides do not require customers to put on a suit or mask, and allows children to play in the garden right after you sprayed it.
+People are also likely to buy your products more if your products are easier to use and do not impact the environment.
+For example, your insecticides do not require customers to put on a suit or mask and allows children to play in the garden right after you sprayed it.
 Your packaging should include the following messages:

 Eco-friendly: If your products and services are eco-friendly, that means you have products and services that provide environmental, social, and economic benefits, while protecting public health and the environment over their whole life cycle, from the extraction of raw materials until the final disposal.
 You should publicly declare that and educate people on what eco-friendly products really are.

-Non Toxic: Your products should clearly say if your products or packaging are environmentally friendly or safe for humans.
+Non-Toxic: Your products should clearly say if your products or packaging are environmentally friendly or safe for humans.

 Free of: You might want to let your customers know that your products do not contain certain toxic chemicals or harmful elements that the mainstream alternate products do contain.